HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 I need to continue my research on touch sensors.
 But this is the most successful option so far, although I do have some trouble connecting it to different outputs (below).
 Consequently, I need to continue prototyping and conducting research either to polish this option or find alternatives.

-As this method was too problematic to continue with, I went for a more simpilar method of just a switch made out of aluminium foil.
+As this method was too problematic to continue with, I went for a more simpler method of just a switch made out of aluminium foil.
 With a fragmented aluminium strip on one side and a piece of aluminium that completes the circuit on the other the side of the page, when the pages are turned it can close the circuit.
 I tested this first with the motor in the record player which worked successfully without any unreliability.
 ![Image](tscode3.jpg)
 (This is the code I used when testing the switch with the record player.)